danyamashita/project-1/README.md

 # Front
 Ironhack project 1

 Front is a board game from the 70's.
-Your goal is to capture enemy flag or kill or enermies
+Your goal is to capture enemy flag or kill all enermies

 ## Getting Started

 The game is turn based.
-Firs you position all your pieces and then the enemy position all his pieces, and finally the game begins with each one taking a turn and being able to move your pieces, one at a time.
+First you position all your pieces and then the enemy position all his pieces, and finally the game begins with each one taking a turn and being able to move your pieces, one at a time.
 Moving pieces can go to any adjacent square.
 So far it was implemented the following pieces (in rank order):
 1. *Flag*: Your goal is to capture enemies flag.
 Guard it well
 2. *Bombs*: It can't move or attack but if any enemy with the exception of BombDefusers and Marshal steps on it, it will explode them.